Funerals at St Catherine of Siena Parish

 The priest may invite you to choose these from the suggested Funeral Mass readings or you may decide to choose readings from each of the Old and New testaments and a Gospel reading that you feel are especially relevant to your deceased loved one.

 Different members of the family are encouraged to read the first reading, the responsorial psalm, and the second reading.
 It is very important that they practice the readings (reading aloud in front of a mirror is very helpful).

 The Prayers of the Faithful provide another opportunity to personalize the celebration of the deceased's life and to enable family members to participate.
 The priest may suggest that you use prepared intercessions or, he may invite you to write your own intercessions using a similar format.

 The priest introduces the readers with a brief prayer and follows up with a concluding prayer.
 After reading the intercession, take a slight pause before saying ‘Lord, in your mercy’ to which all respond ‘Lord, hear our prayer’.

 If desired, a pall - a white cloth, is placed on the coffin by family members.
-The pall is a reminder of the white garment received in baptism.
-The tender, graceful covering of the coffin is a respectful caring for the dead person, clothing the deceased person in a white garment for the last time.
+The pall is a reminder of the white garment received in Baptism.
+The tender, graceful covering of the coffin is a respectful caring for the deceased person, clothing them in a white garment for the last time.

 Words of Remembrance